-Chief Investigator is Erik Lundström (MD, PhD, Senior Consultant in Neurology, Karolinska University Hospital, Sweden).
+Chief Investigator is Erik Lundström (MD, PhD, Senior Consultant in Neurology, Karolinska University Hospital, and associate Professor at Neurology, Karolinska Institutet, Sweden).
 Trial manager is RN Eva Isaksson, and Trial Manager Assistent is Nina Greilert.

 |Latest version (v 4.8) of the research plan.||Click here.|